InfinityAlgo-Academy/LightHouse/readme.md

 ### Online Viewer

-Running Lighthouse with the `--output=json` flag generates a json dump of the run.
+Running Lighthouse with the `--output=json` flag generates a JSON dump of the run.
 You can view this report online by visiting <https://googlechrome.github.io/lighthouse/viewer/>
 and dragging the file onto the app.
 You can also use the "Export" button from the top of any Lighthouse HTML report and open the report in the